divarvel/servant-hoist/slides.md

 <details role="note">
 Given a user, and an admin-only handler, we can either delegate to the handler or generate an error.
-Note the return type (i've added parens for clarity)
+Note the return type (I've added parens for clarity)
 </details>

 -------------------------------------------